Culture and menstruation: Sikhism

-Menstruation does not lead to women being considered impure in Sikhism, and women's behavior is not restricted during the time when she is menstruating.
+Menstruation does not lead to women being considered impure in Sikhism, and women's behavior is not restricted during the time when they are menstruating.

 In The Feminine Principle in the Sikh vision of the Transcendent, Nikky Guninder Kaur-Singh writes:The denigration of the female body "expressed in many cultural and religious taboos surrounding menstruation and child-Birth" is absent in the Sikh worldview.
 Guru Nanak openly chides those who attribute pollution to women because of menstruation.

-Others
+Minor religions

 Baháʼí Faith

 Bahá'u'lláh, the founder of the Baháʼí Faith, in the Kitáb-i-Aqdas abolished all forms of ritual impurity of people and things and stressed the importance of cleanliness and spiritual purity.
 Menstruating women are encouraged to pray and are not required to fast; they have the (voluntary) alternative of reciting a verse instead.